sachinsenal0x64/hifi-tui/README.md

 > I'm currently paying for a Tidal HiFi Plus subscription.

 > We DO NOT encourage piracy and Made for purely educational purposes.

+> You can access our rest api for free if you want to self-host then need tidal subscription.

 <br>